-International convention and agreement require Hong Kong, China to recognise an applicant's right of priority (Article 4, Paris Convention and Article 2, TRIPS Agreement).
+International convention and agreement require Hong Kong to recognise an applicant's right of priority (Article 4, Paris Convention and Article 2, TRIPS Agreement).

-The obligation of Hong Kong, China is given effect in section 41 of the Trade Marks Ordinance (Cap.
-559).
-An applicant who has filed an application to register a trade mark in a Paris Convention country or a WTO member country, territory or area can enjoy a right of priority for 6 months for the purpose of registering the same mark for any or all of the same goods or services in the Hong Kong SAR (section 41(1)).
+Hong Kong's obligation is given effect in section 41 of the Trade Marks Ordinance.
+An applicant who has filed an application to register a trade mark in a Paris Convention country or a WTO member country, territory or area can enjoy a right of priority for 6 months for the purpose of registering the same mark for any or all of the same goods or services in Hong Kong (section 41(1)).

-If an applicant files an application for registration in the Hong Kong SAR during the six-month period, he can claim the date on which he filed the Convention application or WTO application as his priority date.
-The priority date is the date for establishing which rights take precedence (section 41(2)(a)) and a third party cannot acquire rights in the mark by use between the priority date and the date of application in the Hong Kong SAR (section 41(2)(b)).
+If an applicant files an application for registration in Hong Kong during the six-month period, he can claim the date on which he filed the Convention application or WTO application as his priority date.
+The priority date is the date for establishing which rights take precedence (section 41(2)(a)) and a third party cannot acquire rights in the mark by use between the priority date and the date of application in Hong Kong (section 41(2)(b)).
 Rights acquired before the priority date are not affected.

-Unlike the position under the repealed Cap.
-43, the priority date does not determine the date of registration of a trade mark.
-A trade mark applied for under the Trade Marks Ordinance (Cap.
-559) is registered as of the filing date of the application for registration.
+Unlike the position under the old law, the priority date no longer determines the date of registration of a trade mark.
+A trade mark applied for under the new Ordinance is registered as of the filing date of the application for registration.
+Registration under the new Ordinance does not date back to the date of the Convention application or WTO application (sections 39 and 48).